-Yesterday morning, late morning that is, we all went to Gourmandise, a French pastry shop.
+Yesterday morning, a late morning that is, we all went to Gourmandise, a French pastry shop.
 They had an excellent variety of pastries from very delicate mille-feuille to coarse bread.
 Mina enjoyed a couple of cookies and we each had a choice of pastry and coffee.
 Mina enjoyed wandering around and exploring the ornately carved furniture.

 After we left there, we dropped Jan and Elif to visit a friend, Jane, in the hospital.
 We dropped them off and as Mina took a nap in her car seat Tolga gave me a nice tour around the parts of the city I had not seen.
 The area known as the “avenues” is the expensive part of the town and the houses certainly showed that.

 We picked up Jan and Elif from the hospital and returned home.
 Around 2:30 pm, Marjorie, Susan, and Janice came to visit with us.
 It was very nice to see them again and they all looked wonderful.
 We immediately called Binnaz on Ojo and everyone enjoyed the almost face-to-face conversation.
 The joy was apparent in everyone’s face and heart.